rishabhkanojiyafynd/sdk-test/readme.md

 # SDK Testing

+- Dev should create a branch from main and change the required package for testing.
+- Make certain that the 'dev' environment and API tokens are not exposed.

 ## Installing branch as package

 In modules, enter the name of your branch to install it as a package.